 The Things Network is a global, community-driven LoRa network.
-We at EVRYTHNG are delighted to have an official partnership of The Things Network and be part of this vibrant community.
-Through the The Thing Network integration, developers can connect LoRa devices to the EVRYTHNG Platform.
+We at Digimarc EVRYTHNG are delighted to have an official partnership with The Things Network and be part of this vibrant community.
+Through The Things Network integration, developers can connect LoRa devices to the EVRYTHNG Platform.
 From there, property updates created by the device can be viewed in the EVRYTHNG Dashboard.

-This integration walkthrough will guide you through the process of setting up the integration with a LoRa device on The Things Network.
-At the end, you will have a fully functional integration set up and ready for you to build on top of.
+This integration walkthrough guides you through setting up the integration with a LoRa device on The Things Network.
+In the end, you'll have a fully functional integration ready to build on.

 The first step is to create resources in the EVRYTHNG Platform to represent various parts of the integration and device model.

-Go the the EVRYTHNG Dashboard and sign up for an account if you have not already done so.
+Go to the EVRYTHNG Dashboard and sign up for an account if you have not already done so.

-Create a new project using the ⨁ button next to ‘Projects’.
-Give it a suitable name and description as appropriate.
+Create a project using the ⨁ button next to ‘Projects’.
+Give it a suitable name and description.

-Create new application within the project you just created via the ‘Applications’ section which is made visible with the project selected.
+Create an application within the project through the Applications section, which is visible with the project selected.

-Optionally, create product resource for the LoRa device you’ll be connecting to The Things Network to describe its SKU via the ‘Products’ section.
+Optionally, create a product resource for the LoRa device you’ll be connecting to The Things Network to describe its SKU through the Products section.

-Create a Thng resource to represent the actual physical device itself.
-This is the main component of the integration and will contain the data sent from the device on The Things Network.
+Create a Thng resource to represent the actual physical device.
+This is the main component of the integration and contains the data sent from the device on The Things Network.

-Inside the application, select ‘Register device’.
+Inside the Things Network portal application, select ‘Register device’.
 If in the integration URL the

 create flag is

-false, you’ll need to copy the Device EUI.
-You will need this value to connect the LoRa device to its Thng in the EVRYTHNG platform.
+false, copy the Device EUI.
+You need this value to connect the LoRa device to its Thng on the EVRYTHNG platform.

-Go back to the ‘Overview’ tab, and copy the Device EUI, Application EUI, App Key, Network Session Key, App Session Key to your device source code.
+Go back to the ‘Overview’ tab and copy the Device EUI, Application EUI, App Key, Network Session Key, and App Session Key to your device source code.

 You’ll find an example for the Sodaq Explorer here.